Professional services: Provision

 Professional services can be provided by sole proprietors, partnerships or corporations.
 A person providing the service can often be described as a consultant.
 In law, barristers normally organise themselves into chambers.
 Businesses in other industries, such as banks and retailers, can employ individuals or teams to offer professional services for their customers.
 Major cities such as London and New York are leading global centres for professional services firms.

 Marketing

-The marketing and selection of professional-service providers may depend on factors such as skill, knowledge, experience, reputation, capacity, ethics, and creativity.
+The marketing and selection of professional-service providers may depend on skill, knowledge, experience, reputation, capacity, ethics, and creativity.
 Large corporations may have a formal procurement process for engaging professional services.
 Prices for services, even within the same field, may vary greatly.
 Professional-service providers may offer fixed rates for specific work, charge in relation to the number or seniority of people engaged, or charge in relation to the success or profit generated by the project.